Forts of Capri: Cannon Fort

-The Cannon Fort, not far from the Punta Carena lighthouse, opens onto the Tombosiello Cove, from which its second place-name "Tombosiello Fort" originates.
-The building, erected by the British, has a conical shape and a radius of three meters; these small dimensions are due in part to the rugged nature of the area and in part to its proximity to other military structures, such as the Pino Fort or the Guard Tower.
+The Cannon Fort, not far from the Punta Carena lighthouse, opens onto the Tombosiello Cove, from which its other name, "Tombosiello Fort", originates.
+The building, erected by the British, has a conical shape and a radius of three meters; these small dimensions are due in par to the rugged nature of the area and in part to its proximity to other military structures, such as the Pino Fort and the Guard Tower.